URGENT CALL TO ACTION

 Documentary Films: Human Rights Violations in Sudan Since the outbreak of war on 15 April 2023

-ACJPS presents documentary films capturing the testimonies of victims of how they have been impacted by the conflict.
+ACJPS presents four documentary films that capture the testimonies of victims on how the conflict has impacted them..

 Read More